-The APVMA uses a risk-based approach to scheduling Good Manufacturing Practice (GMP) audits of veterinary manufacturing sites.
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) uses a risk-based approach to scheduling Good Manufacturing Practice (GMP) audits of veterinary manufacturing sites.

 The intrinsic risk estimated for a manufacturing site reflects the complexity of the site, its processes and the products it produces there, as well as the criticality of the products and services from a supply perspective.

-The intrinsic risks associated with the complexity of processes and the stringency of product quality requirements broadly align with the APVMA’s categories of manufacture listed in the table below.
+The intrinsic risks associated with the complexity of processes and the stringency of product quality requirements broadly align with the APVMA’s categories of manufacture listed in Table 1.

 |Category 1||Immunobiologicals and sterile veterinary preparations|